Logiqx/covid-stats/docs/nims-population/README.md

 - Prior to Oct 2021, ages of individuals were based on age as at 31 Mar 2021.
 - Until Apr 2022, ages of individuals were based on age as at 31 Aug 2021.
 - Since Apr 2022, ages of individuals have been based on age as of the date of the data extract.

+This nuance can have a significant impact, especially when analysing the data for highly the vaccinated age groups.